-I wondered whether being a minimalist wouldn’t align with zero waste as you are encouraged to keep things and reuse them.
+I wondered whether being a minimalist wouldn’t align with zero-waste as we’re encouraged to keep things and reuse them.
 To me, that seemed quite the opposite because you end up accumulating bits of things just for the sake of not sending them to landfill.

 In many ways, minimalism is about only keeping what you need and love and eliminating the rest.
-But if we start asking the right questions before the item even enters our space, then we can align with a zero waste lifestyle too.
+But if we start asking the right questions before the item even enters our space, then we can align with a zero-waste lifestyle too.

 They align through conscious consumerism

-Going that extra 15 minutes to get to your nearest bulk buying shop with your own jar rather than popping into the local supermarket and buying something in cheap, throw away plastic that’s not good for your or the environment becomes habit.
+Going that extra 15 minutes to get to your nearest bulk buying shop with your own jars rather than popping into the local supermarket and buying something in cheap, throwaway plastic that’s not good for you or the environment, becomes a habit.

-Zero waste and minimalist lifestyle are only ideals
+Zero-waste and minimalist lifestyle are only ideals

 Less stuff equals more time for things and people we love.
 Having that awareness can empower and help you take control of how you impact yourself and the world.
-I find that for me it brings a sense of belonging and makes me feel more connected to the universe.
+I find that for me, it brings a sense of belonging and makes me feel more connected to the universe.

 These lifestyles can also become a little obsessive.
 I know I’ve found myself many times being completely consumed by this.
-For many of us, it’s the philosophy that underlines all that we do.
+For many of us, it’s the philosophy that underlies all that we do.

 Begin to ask yourself the right questions.